Forensic toxicology: Detection and classification

 Detection of drugs and pharmaceuticals in biological samples is usually done by an initial screening and then a confirmation of the compound(s), which may include a quantitation of the compound(s).
 The screening and confirmation are usually, but not necessarily, done with different analytical methods.
 Every analytical method used in forensic toxicology should be carefully tested by performing a validation of the method to ensure correct and indisputable results at all times.
 The choice of method for testing is highly dependent on what kind of substance one expects to find and the material on which the testing is performed.
 Customarily, a classification scheme is utilized that places poisons in categories such as: corrosive agents, gases and volatile agents, metallic poisons, non-volatile organic agents, and miscellaneous.

 Immunoassays

-Immunoassays requires you to draw blood and use the antibodies to find a reaction with substances such as drugs.
+Immunoassays require drawing blood and using the antibodies to find a reaction with substances such as drugs.
 The substances must be specific.
 It is the most common drug screening technique.
 Using the targeted drug the test will tell you if it is positive or negative to that drug.
 There can be 4 results when taking the test.
 Those results can be a true-positive, a false-negative, a false-positive, and a true-negative.